ArshRai17/cool-anemone/content/_index.md

   - type: section_content
     title: About
     section_id: about
-    content: >
+    content: >+
-      I am a communications enthusiast who loves good design, technology, and digital lifestyle.
-I strive to create products and services that help people.
-I live by the principle that age is just a number and learning is never-ending.
-I love to inspire and be inspired.

-      Other than learning new technologies and writing about them, I create music and enjoying drinking Darjeeling tea.
+      about me

+      I'm a content designer and writer based in Ottawa, Canada.

+      I enjoy collaborating with technical and business teams to simplify complex subject matter into simple and easy-to-understand communication materials.
+When I'm not writing (pushing pixels), you'll find me composing, gardening, or drinking Darjeeling tea.

     actions:
       - type: action
         label: Contact Me